Chief Minister of Karnataka

-The chief minister of Karnataka is the chief executive officer of the government of the Indian state of Karnataka.
-As per the Constitution of India, the governor of Karnataka is the state's de jure head, but de facto executive authority rests with the chief minister, a template applicable to all other Indian states.
-Following elections to the Karnataka Legislative Assembly, the governor usually invites the political party (or a coalition of political parties) with a majority of assembly seats to form the government in the state.
-The governor appoints the chief minister, whose Council of Ministers is collectively responsible to the assembly.
+The Chief Minister of Karnataka is the head of government of the Indian state of Karnataka.
+As per the Constitution of India, the governor is the state's de jure head, while the de facto executive authority rests with the chief minister.
+Following elections to the Karnataka Legislative Assembly, the state's governor usually invites the political party (or a coalition of political parties) with a majority of assembly seats to form the government in the state.
+The governor appoints the chief minister, whose council of ministers is collectively responsible to the assembly.
 Given that he/she has the confidence of the assembly, the chief minister's term is for five years, renewable, and is subject to no term limits.
+Usually, the chief minister also serves as leader of the house in the legislative assembly.

-Historically, this office replaced that of the dewan of Mysore of the erstwhile Kingdom of Mysore with India's constitution into a republic.
-Since 1947, there have been a total of twenty-three chief ministers of Mysore (as the state was known before 1 November 1973) and Karnataka.
-A majority of them belonged to the Indian National Congress (INC) party, including the inaugural officeholder K. C. Reddy.
-The longest-serving chief minister, D. Devaraj Urs, held the office for over seven years in the 1970s.
-INC's Veerendra Patil had the largest gap between two terms (over eighteen years).
-One chief minister, H. D. Deve Gowda, went on to become the eleventh prime minister of India, whereas another, B. D. Jatti, served as the country's fifth vice president.
-B. S. Yediyurappa who was the first chief minister from the Bharatiya Janata Party (BJP), served as the chief minister of the state for four terms in 2007, 2008, 2018 and 2019, the only one to do so.
-S. R. Bommai served as the chief minister representing the Janata Parivar, whose son Basavaraj Bommai became chief minister representing the BJP in 2021 becoming the second father-son duo to serve office after HD Deve Gowda and HD Kumaraswamy.
-There have been six instances of president's rule in Karnataka, most recently from 2007 to 2008.
+The office traces its lineage to the dewan of Mysuru, the chief minister of the princely Kingdom of Mysore under the British Raj.
+After Indian independence in 1947, this became the office of prime minister of Mysuru State, which was in turn redesignated chief minister when Mysuru became a constituent state of the newly declared Republic of India in 1950.
+The state, expanded along linguistic lines in 1956, was renamed Karnataka in 1973, and the office has been styled Chief Minister of Karnataka ever since.
+Since 1947, twenty-one people have held the position, an overwhelming majority of them from the Indian National Congress (INC), which has supplied twelve of the twenty-one officeholders and accounted for the bulk of the office's cumulative tenure.
+INC's dominance was broken only intermittently: by Ramakrishna Hegde of the Janata Party in 1983, the first chief minister unaffiliated with Congress or its breakaway factions; by two terms of Janata Dal-descended governments in the 1990s and 2000s, including the Janata Dal (Secular) premierships of Deve Gowda and HD Kumaraswamy; and, from 2007 onward, by the Bharatiya Janata Party (BJP), whose B. S. Yediyurappa became Karnataka's first BJP chief minister and, across four separate terms, the only person to hold the office that many times.